RobotPatient/VitalSignsBox/README.md

 Allows a SensorHub to read both channels CH1+ and CH2+ of the MCP3426 sensors.
 They share the same address so it uses both A and B i2c ports.

+### Boards

+All boards are based on: https://www.adafruit.com/product/3403

+This is a great get started: https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython